fsoubelet/toychain/README.md

 - Add a transaction to the list of current transactions,
 - Add a new (validated) block to the chain,
 - Run the proof of work algorithm (here simple, for the sake of computation time),
-- Validate the `proof` of a block.
+- Validate the `proof` of a block,
+- Register other nodes on the network,
+- Infer an arbitrary node's blockchain's validity,
+- Resolve conflict through a consensus algorithm, checking all nodes' chains in the network and adopting the longest valid one.

 A node is ran as a REST API endpoint using a `Flask` application, and is attributed a `UUID`.
 The implementation is in the `toychain.app` module, and the implemented endpoints of a node are: